-communities' mobility.43 After the launch of the major border checkpoint-Dostuk-between the Kyrgyz Republic and Uzbekistan, the number of customers from Uzbekistan going to the market increased.
+61. Cross-border interaction between border community members happens through formal and informal trading (Box 4).
+Kara-Suu market of Osh region is one of the largest markets in the Kyrgyz Republic and the Fergana Valley and is a successful practice of promoting border communities' mobility.
+After the launch of the major border checkpoint-Dostuk-between the Kyrgyz Republic and Uzbekistan, the number of customers from Uzbekistan going to the market increased.
 The market itself was replenished with agricultural products from the bordering areas, although most goods come from the PRC.

-Box 4.
-Informal Economy in the Kyrgyz-Tajik and the Kyrgyz-Uzbekistani Border
+Box 4: Informal Economy in the Kyrgyz Republic-Tajikistan and Kyrgyz Republic-Uzbekistan Borders

 Elmira lives in Batken, a village in the border between the Kyrgyz Republic and Tajikistan.
-She regularly crosses the border to the Tajikistani side to buy cheap household goods and then sells them in the market on the Kyrgyzstani side for a higher price.
+She regularly crosses the border to the Tajikistan side to buy cheap household goods and then sells them in the market on the Kyrgyz Republic side for a higher price.
 Smuggling small amounts of goods and produce is a common practice by many other residents in bordering regions like Elmira.
 They avoid the customs regime established after both countries became members of the Eurasian Economic Union in 2015.